$2.68 – $11.99 lb

 - Treatment for mouth ulcers.

-Long before toothpaste was invented, people chewed on coriander seeds in order to freshen their breath, and even today it’s a major component of natural products for oral hygiene.
+Long before toothpaste was invented, people chewed on coriander seeds to freshen their breath, and even today it’s a major component of natural products for oral hygiene.
 This herb can help you treat mouth ulcers due to its potent antiseptic properties.